 Where applicable, indicate the regulated markets, the SME growth markets or the MTFs where the securities are to be admitted to trading and, if known, the earliest dates on which the securities will be admitted to trading.

-\ Not applicable to non-equity securities referred to in Article 7(1), second subparagraph, points (a) and (b).
+Not applicable to non-equity securities referred to in Article 7(1), second subparagraph.'

 Essential information on the securities (Securities note)